1 Samuel 16 – God Chooses David

 ii.
 Keeping the sheep meant you had time to think.
 David spent a lot of time looking over the sheep and looking at the glory of God’s creation.
 God built in him a heart to sing about His glory in all creation (Psalm 19:1-4 and Psalm 8 are good examples).

 iii.
 Keeping the sheep took a special heart, a special care.
-It meant you knew how sheep needed the care and help of a good shepherd.
+It meant you knew that sheep needed the care and help of a good shepherd.
 You learned that you were a sheep and God was your shepherd.
 During these years, God built in David the heart that would sing about the LORD as his shepherd (as in Psalm 23).

 iv.
 Keeping the sheep meant you had to trust God in the midst of danger.
 David had lions and bears and wolves to contend with and the sheep had to be protected.
 “The country round Bethlehem was not a peaceful paradise, and the career of a shepherd was not the easy life of lovesick swains which poets dream.”
 (Blaikie)